EddyH85/linux_system_mgmt/README.md

 The following settings are managed with it:
 - Subscription Management (Linux Distribution specific)
 - local Users, Pre-Shared-keys and entries in to sudoers
-- Set Hypervisor specific settings and install latest Hypervisor Tools (vSphere, PowerVM, Cloud, etc)
+- Set Hypervisor specific settings and install latest Hypervisor Tools (vSphere, PowerVM, Cloud, etc.)
 - Linux Kernel Settings (plattform specific)
 - Set I/O Scheduler for virtual Enviroments
 - Multipathing Settings if needed